-Starting the Vehicle in the Proper Gear
+Moving the Vehicle in the Proper Gear

-An empty vehicle can be started in a higher transmission gear ratio than a partially or fully loaded vehicle.
-A good rule of thumb for the driver to follow is: select the gear combination that allows you to start moving with an idling engine, or if necessary, just enough throttle to prevent stalling the engine.
-After the clutch is fully engaged, the engine should be accelerated to the correct rpm for the upshift into the next higher gear.
+An empty truck can be started in a higher transmission gear than can a partially or fully loaded truck.
+A good rule of thumb for the driver to follow is to select the gear combination that allows the vehicle to start moving with an idling engine, or, if necessary, just enough throttle to prevent stalling the engine.
+After the clutch is fully engaged, the engine can be accelerated to the correct rpm for the upshift into the next higher gear.